Multi-Domain Supervised Contrastive Learning for UAV Radio-Frequency Open-Set Recognition: Open-set Recognition

 \subsection{GAN Training}

-We adopt the Wasserstein GAN-gradient penalty (WGAN-GP) framework to train the cDCGAN, which solves the problem of unstable training existing in the traditional WGAN \cite{gulrajani2017improved}.
+We use the WGAN-GP framework to train a generator based on the cDCGAN architecture.
+By introducing a gradient penalty, WGAN-GP effectively alleviates the training instability of the original WGAN \cite{gulrajani2017improved}.
 The WGAN utilizes weight clipping to ensure the Lipschitz constraint of the discriminator, which is referred to as the critic.
 Different from the WGAN, the WGAN-GP enforces the Lipschitz constraint by penalizing the gradient norm of the critic with respect to the input.
-Specifically, the objective function of the WGAN-GP adds a gradient penalty term on the basis of the original WGAN.
-The objective function can be expressed as
+Specifically, the objective function of the WGAN-GP adds a gradient penalty term on the basis of the original WGAN, and the critic loss can be expressed as

+For the generator, its objective is to maximize the critic's estimation for the generated samples, which corresponds to minimizing the following generator loss: